On the mapping class groups of $#_r(S^p \times S^p)$ for $p = 3, 7$: -cocycles, quadratic forms and group extensions

-\item[(iv)]For all $\bar{x} \in H^*_2, ~s(\psi + \bar{x}) = s(\psi) + s(\bar{x}).$ \end{enumerate} \end{Lemma}
+\item[\em{(iv)}]For all $\bar{x} \in H^*_2, ~s(\psi + \bar{x}) = s(\psi) + s(\bar{x}).$ \end{enumerate} \end{Lemma}

-\begin{proof} The first two statements are well known so we ommit their proof as well as the definition of the Arf invariant.
+\begin{proof} The first two statements are well known so we omit their proof as well as the definition of the Arf invariant.
 The third and fourth statements statement are easily checked.
 For example:

 \end{proof}